My Rights Law: Is Loitering to Commit Prostitution a Crime in California?

 A: Yes, potentially.
 As loitering with the intent to commit prostitution is a misdemeanor offense you will likely be able eligible to apply for an expungement if you (1) completed your sentence, paid any ordered fines, and completed all conditions of your probation, (2) are no longer on probation, (3) are not currently serving another offense, (4) have not been charged with another crime, and (5) have waited at least one year since the court entered its judgment in your loitering with intent to commit prostitution case.

-Need a Lawyer?
-Contact My Rights Law Group – Criminal & DUI Attorneys Today
+Need a Sex Crime Lawyer?
+Contact My Rights Law Today

-At My Rights Law Group – Criminal & DUI Attorneys in San Bernardino they employ a team of exceptional criminal defense lawyers who are standing by ready to mount an aggressive defense on your behalf.
+At My Rights Law in San Bernardino they employ a team of exceptional sex crime lawyers who are standing by ready to mount an aggressive defense on your behalf.
 They are fully dedicated to securing the best possible outcome to your case.
 To move forward and explorer what they can do for you call their San Bernardino office today at (909) 361-6767 and schedule a free no-obligation case evaluation.